-In NZ, we find that most of the extreme storm-tides are driven by moderate skew-surges combined with high spring or

-- 300 perigean-spring tides, which is similar to the UK despite the fact that the UK has larger tides and a slightly smaller surge/tide ratio (Figure S3c and Figure S10c of Haigh et al.2016), and is also similar for annual maxima around much of the world (Merrifield et al. 2013).
+In NZ, we find that most of the extreme storm tides are driven by moderate skew surges combined with high spring or perigean spring tides, which is similar to the UK despite the fact that the UK has larger tides and a slightly smaller surge/tide ratio (Figs. S3c and S10c of Haigh et al., 2016) and is also similar for annual maxima around much of the world (Merrifield et al., 2013).
 We found that extreme storm-tide elevations are strongly correlated with MHWS elevation.
-This affirms current practice in NZ of forecasting "red-alert" tide dates when high-tide peaks are predicted to be unusually high (Bell 2010; Stephens et al. 2014) (see NZ Storm-Tide Red-Alert Days; National Institute of Water and Atmospheric Research; - 305 www.niwa.co.nz).
-The red-alert tide concept works in New Zealand because the semi-diurnal tides dominate sea-level variability and storm surges are limited to mostly < 0.5 m, which is approximately 25% of the average tidal range (Stephens et al. 2014).
-Coastal or hazard managers are advised to keep a close watch on the weather for lower barometric pressure and adverse winds during the red-alert tide days, as even a minor storm or swell event could lead to inundation of low-lying areas, especially if accompanied by waves (Bell 2010).
-In practice, weather forecasts alert managers to high surges and storm-tides - 310 with <10-days notice, but the red-alert tide calendars enable resource planning (e.g. staff leave days) months in advance of potential high-storm-tide days and are a valued coastal climate service in NZ.
-For example, the highest storm-tide in Auckland (NZ) on record since 1900 occurred on 23 January 2011, closing major city highways, and causing millions of dollars of floodrelated damage.
-At 0.52 m the skew-surge was relatively large for NZ and coincided with a predicted "red alert" (high perigeanspring) tide, and a background MSLA of nearly 0.05 m, noting that ongoing SLR increasingly adds to the impact or frequency - 315 of flooding (Stephens et al. 2018).
-SLR of about 0.12 m between 1936 and 2011 means that after detrending for sea-level rise the 2011 storm-tide is actually the 2nd-largest storm-tide with the 26 March 1936 storm-tide being largest (Figure 3a).
+This affirms current practice in NZ of forecasting "red-alert" tide dates when high-tide peaks are predicted to be unusually high (Bell, 2010; Stephens et al., 2014) (see NZ Storm-Tide Red-Alert Days; National Institute of Water and Atmospheric Research; https://niwa.co.nz/ our-science/coasts/tools-and-resources/tide-resources, last access: 10 March 2020).
+The red-alert tide concept works in New Zealand because the semi-diurnal tides dominate sea-level variability and storm surges are limited to mostly <0.5 m, which is approximately 25 % of the average tidal range (Stephens et al., 2014).
+Coastal or hazard managers are advised to keep a close watch on the weather for lower barometric pressure and adverse winds during the red-alert tide days, as even a minor storm or swell event could lead to inundation of low-lying areas, especially if accompanied by waves (Bell, 2010).
+In practice, weather forecasts alert managers to high surges and storm tides with < 10 d notice, but the red-alert tide calendars enable resource planning (e.g. staff leave days) months in advance of potential high-stormtide days and are a valued coastal climate service in NZ.
+For example, the highest storm tide in Auckland (NZ) on record since 1900 occurred on 23 January 2011, closing major city highways, and causing millions of dollars of flood-related damage.
+At 0.52 m the skew surge was relatively large for NZ and coincided with a predicted "red alert" (high perigean spring) tide, and a background MSLA of nearly 0.05 m, noting that ongoing SLR increasingly adds to the impact or frequency of flooding (Stephens et al., 2018).
+SLR of about 0.12 m between 1936 and 2011 means that after detrending for sea-level rise the 2011 storm tide is actually the second-largest storm tide with the 26 March 1936 storm tide being largest (Fig. 3a).